-Disobedience to God is an important topic because of its consequences.
-Just look at what Paul writes: “All these things happened to them as examples—as object lessons to us to warn us against doing the same things; they were written down so that we could read about them and learn from them in these last days as the world nears its end” (1 Corinthians 10:11).
+Consequences of disobedience in the Bible is an important topic because God is clear.
+He wants us to follow his commands.
+Paul writes: “All these things happened to them as examples—as object lessons to us to warn us against doing the same things; they were written down so that we could read about them and learn from them in these last days as the world nears its end” (1 Corinthians 10:11).

 Paul is setting out the consequences of disobedience to God.
 The people of God committed sexual immorality, tempted Christ, and grumbled against God.
 As a result of their sins, they suffered severe and deadly consequences.

 As Christ’s followers, we have the Holy Spirit within us to guide us into all truth.
-But if we neglect His divine leadership and insist on going our own way, the Lord will let us face the consequences until we finally repent and turn back to Him.
+But if we neglect His divine leadership and insist on going our own way?
+Then the Lord will let us face the consequences until we finally repent and turn back to Him.

 Disobedience to God has major consequences.
 When we stubbornly refuse to listen to the Lord and his laws, we can expect the following results:

 6 Consequences of Disobedience in the Bible